wisniewskikr/java-springboot/springboot-console-json/README.md

 -----------

 ##### Goal
-The goal of this project is to present how to create simple Java Spring Boot application which displays text "Hello World" as text in a console.
+The goal of this project is to present how to create simple Java Spring Boot application which displays text "Hello World" as Json in a console.

 ##### Details
-This example application displays text in console: "Hello World".
+This example application displays Json in console: "Hello World".
 In browser following text is displayed: "Please check Console - greeting message was displayed there.".

 PRECONDITIONS